 Staff benefits and wellbeing update

 You can still make savings via UniDiscounts and still have free access Wider Wallet via our secure portal.
-Featured offers of the week include 35% off your first 4 HelloFresh recipe boxes; Sky Ultimate TV for £25 p/m for 18 months and digital codes for leading supermarkets Asda (3%), Sainsbury (4.5%), Marks and Spencer (5%) and helpful for the reopened B&Q (2.5%).
+Featured offers of the week include being able to claim a Galaxy Watch Active when you buy a Galaxy S20 Ultra, save up to 43% off movie streaming and rental vouchers with the Cinema Society and digital codes for leading supermarkets Asda (3%), Sainsbury (4.5%), Marks and Spencer (5%) and helpful for the reopened B&Q (2.5%).